PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ### Compiling and linking

 *Boost.Python* comes as a shared library.
 That means that during compilation and executing of our extension Python needs to be able to read the library's files.
-If the library is installed system-wide, you don't have to worry about paths.
-If the library is installed locally, you need to remember to pass the correct includes path and library path during compilation and to have the ```LD_LIBRARY_PATH``` system variable correctly set during running.
+If the library is installed system-wide, we don't have to worry about paths.
+If the library is installed locally, we need to remember to pass the correct include path and library path during compilation and to have the ```LD_LIBRARY_PATH``` system variable correctly set during running.

 The ```setup.py``` for a *Boost.Python* extension can look like this:
 ```